GeoStat-Framework/ogs5py/README.md

 You can pass a ``version`` statement to the ``download_ogs`` routine, to obtain a specific version (5.7, 5.7.1 (win only) and 5.8).
-Also "latest" and "stable" are possible.
 For OGS 5.7 there are executables for Windows/Linux and MacOS.
-For "5.8", "latest" and "stable" there are no MacOS pre-builds.
+For "5.8" there are no MacOS pre-builds.
-Have a look at the documentation for all options.

 If you have compiled your own OGS5 version, you can add your executable to the ogs5py config path with: